Skip to main content

 Webhook Agent Created Event Data

-• WebhookAgentCreatedEventData object { id, type, version }
+• WebhookAgentCreatedEventData object { id, type }

 • id: string The Agent ID that triggered the event.